 Like Biden, Harris is also believed to be a millionaire.

 GoBankingRates noted at the time that her financial disclosures for the Senate included two mortgages of $1 million held independently, though it’s unclear how much those mortgages add to Harris’ net worth.

-Like several of the other candidates, Harris released her tax returns back in April.
-She even took it a step further by publicizing her last 15 years of returns.
+Harris released her tax returns last year during her presidential campaign.
+She even took it a step further by publicizing her previous 15 years of returns.